Zac Williams (Australian footballer): 2017 season

 On 24 May 2017, it was announced that Williams would wear number 67 on his guernsey rather than his usual 29, for the round 10 Sir Doug Nicholls Indigenous Round game against West Coast.
 This was to commemorate the 1967 referendum (which allowed Indigenous Australians to be counted with the general population in the national census).
 Earlier in the year, Williams signed a contract extension with Greater Western Sydney Giants, and was to represent them until the contract finishes at the end of the 2020 season.
 Several Greater Western Sydney players suffered injuries in the 2017 season.
 A reshuffling of positions after injuries placed Williams in as a midfielder.
 He achieved 28 possessions and six clearances.
 Following injuries of Steve Johnson and Devon Smith, Williams then played as a forward and responded with three goals against Essendon in round 11.
 Towards the end of the season Williams resumed his usual position as a defender, and dominated in round 21 against Western Bulldogs with disposables (27) and rebounds (50).

 2018 season

 Williams was unable to play the majority of the 2018 season after rupturing his Achilles tendon in a training session, which required surgery.
 Williams returned to the season in the 2018 elimination-final against Sydney Swans, with disposables (23) and kicks (20).

 2019 season

 Williams played 21 games in the 2019 season, only missing two due to a hamstring issue.
 His 100th game the 2019 season semi final against Brisbane Lions.
-Williams 2019 preliminary final performance was one of the great individual games of the decade He averaged a career high 24 disposals in the season and was fifth in line for the best and fairest award for Greater Western Sydney Giants.
+He averaged a career high 24 disposals in the season and was fifth in line for the best and fairest award for Greater Western Sydney Giants.
 Williams played in Greater Western Sydney Club's first ever grand final against Richmond, with disposals (21), highballs (10) and uncontested possessions (13).